The NIST Guide to IoT Security: Keeping Your Smart Devices Safe

 NIST's Recommendations for IoT Security

-NIST's guide provides a set of recommendations to address the unique security challenges posed by IoT devices.
-These recommendations are designed to be practical, scalable, and adaptable for different types of IoT devices.
+NIST's guide provides a set of recommendations to address the unique security challenges posed by IoT product devices.
+These recommendations are designed to be practical, scalable, and adaptable for different types of IoT systems.
 Here are some key recommendations:

 1. Device identification and authentication: Implement strong authentication mechanisms to ensure that only authorized users can access the device.